-Educational Classes are offered at Longwood Hills Congregational Church to encourage and strengthen a personal relationship with Christ.
 As a Christ-centered community, we believe that our faith is empowered by ongoing study, education, and fellowship.
-The following are examples of the educational opportunities offered from time to time at Longwood Hills Congregational Church.
+Times has changed and there are different ways and opportunities offered from time to time at Longwood Hills Congregational Church to connect and learn.

 Adam Hamilton has written a new book that is designed to help people better understand the Christian faith as expressed in the Apostles’ Creed.
 This is a six-week small group study that will begin the week of March 19 and end the week of April 30.
 Presently we have a group scheduled to meet on Sundays following morning worship, Tuesday evenings at 7:00 p.m. and Thursday mornings at 10:00 a.m.
 The cost for the book is $15.00.
 You can sign-up at church to join one of these groups or call the office at 407-332-8253.